 Is Online Sports Betting Legal in Minnesota?

-That said, if you are a resident of Minnesota you can still place bets.
+That said, if you are a resident of Minnesota you can still currently place bets online.
 You just have to use an online betting site that operates outside of the United States and accepts American players.
 Our two recommended betting sites below are licensed and regulated outside of the USA and accept Minnesota residents.

 Best Sports Betting Sites for Minnesota Residents